Raducanu overpowered in first-round exit

 US Open champion Raducanu lost 6-0 6-1 to Kazakhstan's Rybakina in just 55 minutes in her first match of the year.

-It was the British No 1's first competitive match under new head coach Torben Beltz.
+It was the British number one's first competitive match under new head coach Torben Beltz.

 "After the match I got a box of balls and went straight to the practice court," Raducanu said.